-Before you go ring shopping, it is crucial to understand the 4Cs, particularly, diamond color.
-Most diamonds have small traces of color within their crystal structures.
-And though it may not garner as much attention as carat or cut, a diamond's color impacts the price and value of the diamond in a noteworthy way.
+Before you go engagement ring shopping, it is crucial to understand the 4Cs, particularly, diamond color.
+Most diamonds have small traces of color within their crystal structures, and though it may not garner as much attention as carat or cut, a diamond's color impacts the price and value of the diamond in a noteworthy way.

 What Is the Diamond Color Scale?

 The diamond color scale is a standardized grading system that assesses the absence of color in a diamond.
 Created by the Gemological Institute of American (GIA), diamonds are graded on a scale of D to Z, with D representing colorless diamonds.

 Colorless diamonds, often referred to as "pure," are very rare and expensive, which is why many people opt for diamonds that show little to no color.
 Thankfully, even if your diamond does have color, it doesn't necessarily mean you'll be able to tell.
 "It's important to note that color is often hard to assess with the naked eye and without gemological training," explains gemologist Anubh Shah, co-founder of With Clarity.

 It's important to remember that diamond color impacts more than just the look of your engagement ring.
 From understanding the color chart to knowing how it plays into your budget, here's everything to know about diamond color.

 "When the color scale was developed, the GIA intentionally skipped the letters A, B, and C as grades, choosing instead to begin the scale at D," Kwiat CEO Greg Kwiat explains of the unique D to Z scale.
 "This was done to differentiate the diamond grading system from other existing uses of the alphabet as a grading scale."